 Dr. Kiki Byas, English Department

-Dr. Franca Ferrari, Speech Communication & Theatre Arts
+Dr. Jodi Van Der Horn-Gibson, Speech Communication & Theatre Arts

 Prof. Stephen Hammel, Business

 Dr. Azita Mayeli, Mathematics & Computer Science